NetDenizen/booru-wizard/README.md

 * Consider replacing the tab navigation functionality with tab completion for autocomplete fields.
 The navigation could still be achieved with a modifier key.

-* It may greatly improve memorization of keybinds by listing them in the tooltips for the relevant field.

 * Consider a setting to clean the output files to rigorously conform to the specification.

 * Consider a setting to make output directories, if they don't already exist.
 The file dialog is crippled in this regard on Linux